Edfred1/Contextual-Music-Crafter/README.md

     -   `api_key`: Your Google AI API Key.
     -   `model_name`: The specific generative model to use (e.g., "gemini-2.5-flash-preview-05-20").
+    -   `temperature`: (0.0 to 2.0) Controls creativity.
+Lower values are more deterministic, higher values are more experimental.
+Default is 1.0.
+    -   `context_window_size`: Defines how many previous musical parts are sent as context for the next generation. `-1` (dynamic) is recommended for quality, `0` disables context, and a positive number (e.g., `4`) sends a fixed amount of recent parts.
     -   `inspiration`: A detailed text prompt describing the style and mood.
 This is the most important creative input!
     -   `genre`: The primary musical genre.
     -   `bpm`: Tempo in beats per minute.